 - Task 1 for Academic

-In Academic Writing Task 1, test takers may be asked to describe facts or figures presented in one or more graphs, charts or tables on a related topic; or they may be given a diagram of a machine, a device or a process and asked to explain how it works.
+In Academic Writing Task 1, test takers may be asked to describe facts or figures presented in one or more charts, graphs or tables on a related topic; or a diagram of a machine, a process or a device and asked to explain how it works.
 They should write in an academic or semi-formal/neutral style and include the most important and the most relevant points in the diagram.
 Some minor points or details may be left out.
-Test takers should spend no more than 20 minutes on this task.
+Test takers should not spend more than 20 minutes on this task.
 They are asked to write at least 150 words and will be penalized if their answer is too short.

 - Task 1 for General Training